brotherhoodMonk/gyan/js.md

 forEach() — executes a provided function once for each array element. map() — creates a new array with the results of calling a provided function on every element in the calling array.

 Well, the forEach() method doesn’t actually return anything (undefined).
 It simply calls a provided function on each element in your array.
 This callback is allowed to mutate the calling array.
 Meanwhile, the map() method will also call a provided function on every element in the array.
 The difference is that map() utilizes return values and actually returns a new Array of the same size.

 ForEach muteate the array where map not.

-hy forEach?
+why forEach?
 Ease of Use and Readability.
 To me, the most compelling case for using .forEach() in favor of a for loop is that it’s easier.
 Even though it’s the same number of lines, there’s less setup.
 With a regular for loop you have three steps:

 When using the .forEach() you pass an individual function with it’s own scope.
 In a for loop you’re polluting whatever scope you place the loop in.
 Most, if not all, of the time, this is a bad thing.

 .forEach() is great you need to execute a function for each individual element in an array.
-Good practice is that you should use .forEach() when you can’t use other array methods to accomplish your goal.
+Good practice is that you should use
+.forEach() when you can’t use other array methods to accomplish your goal.
 I know this may sound vague, but .forEach() is a generic tool… only use it when you can’t use a more specialized tool.

 When to use map?
 .map() when you want to transform elements in an array.